Wijeyananda Dahanayake: Early years

 Dahanayake became active in pre-independence politics while serving as a teacher and switched to full-time politics.
 As a member of the Trotskyite Lanka Sama Samaja Party, he was elected to the Galle Municipal Council from the Kumbalwella Ward, which he held until 1944.
 He was elected the first Mayor of Galle in 1939 and served till 1941.
 When World War II started in the far-east, the Lanka Sama Samaja Party refused to support the British war effort.
-Dahanayake was prosecuted by the police for organizing a strike during the height of war, which angered the British colonial administration.
+Dahanayake was prosecuted by the police for organising a strike during the height of war, which angered the British colonial administration.
 He represented himself in court without a lawyer and won against the crown prosecution.

 State Council

 He contested in a by-election to the State Council of Ceylon in 1944 from Bibile.
-Even though he lost to the bus magnate S.A.
-Peiris, he filed an election petition against his opponent and unseated him.
+Even though he lost to the bus magnate S. A. Peiris, he filed an election petition against his opponent and unseated him.
 He once again represented himself in court without a lawyer.
 In the following by-election, Dahanayake was elected to the State Council from Bibile.
 That year, when the Lanka Sama Samaja Party split, he joined the Bolshevik–Leninist Party led by Dr Colvin R. de Silva.
 He supported the education reforms initiated by C. W. W. Kannangara by collecting a large number of signatures for a public petition in support of the reforms that ushered equal opportunities for education for all children in the island.
 In 1947, he was only one of three members who voted against the Soulbury Constitution which enabled self rule for Ceylon as an independent Dominion inside the British Commonwealth.

 Parliament

 He contested the 1947 general elections from the Bolshevik–Leninist Party in the Galle electorate.
 With a campaign in which he did not spend any money, he won against the wealthy H. W. Amarasuriya contesting from the United National Party and was elected to the House of Representatives.
 In parliament, he gave a thirteen and half-hour speech during the first budget speech, which is the record for the longest speech.
-He later re-joined the Lanka Sama Samaja Party under Dr N. M. Perera and successfully contested the 1952 general elections from the Lanka Sama Samaja Party and retaining his seat.
+He later re-joined the Lanka Sama Samaja Party under Dr N. M. Perera and successfully contested the 1952 general elections from the Lanka Sama Samaja Party and retained his seat.
 He was expelled from the party for hosting a reception for the Prime Minister Dudley Senanayake's visit to Galle.

-In 1955, he gave leadership to the nationalist movement that sort for "Sinhala only" under a new party called the "Basha Peramuna" (Language Front) which aligned with the alliance Mahajana Eksath Peramuna (Peoples United Front) led by S. W. R. D. Bandaranaike which contested the 1956 general elections and won a landslide victory against the ruling United National Party which was reduced to eight seats in parliament.
+In 1955, he gave leadership to the nationalist movement that sought for "Sinhala only" under a new party called the "Basha Peramuna" (Language Front) which aligned with the alliance Mahajana Eksath Peramuna (Peoples United Front) led by S. W. R. D. Bandaranaike which contested the 1956 general elections and won a landslide victory against the ruling United National Party which was reduced to eight seats in parliament.
 Dahanayake was himself re-elected from Galle having joined the Sri Lanka Freedom Party.